Black Saints and the Priesthood (Joseph Smith era)

 ca. 1841–1844

-Joseph and Emma Smith[BIO] offer to have Jane Manning James[BIO] "adopted to them as their child" when she lived with them in Nauvoo.[14]
+Joseph and Emma Smith[BIO] offer to have Jane Manning James[BIO] "adopted to them as their child" while she lives with them in Nauvoo.[24]

 Did Black members of the Church receive the priesthood during Joseph Smith's lifetime?

 Yes.
-Two Black men—Elijah Able[BIO][15] and Q. Walker Lewis[BIO][16] were known to have held priesthood office.
-There is also some evidence that Enoch Lewis,[BIO] son of Q. Walker Lewis, was ordained, but it's unclear if this was during Joseph's lifetime.[17]
+Two Black men—Elijah Able[BIO][27] and Q. Walker Lewis[BIO][28] —are known to have held priesthood office.
+There is also some evidence that Enoch Lewis,[BIO] son of Q. Walker Lewis, may have been ordained.[29]

-Joseph T. Ball[BIO] was probably biracial[18] and held priesthood office[19] although he was listed as white on census records[20] and considered white by his contemporary peers.[21]
+Joseph T. Ball[BIO] was likely biracial[30] and held priesthood office[31] although he was listed as white on census records[32] and considered white by his contemporary peers.[33]

 Weren't there several more Black Saints ordained during Joseph Smith's lifetime?